 How to Use BHO Concentrates: Tips for Shatter, Budder, Oil, Wax & Live Resin

 Have you ever tried dabbing?
 We highly recommend it!
+If you need to buy your first dab rig or dabber, head on over to Billowby for the best service and selection.
 In order to get the most from this article, you should have a good grasp on what cannabis concentrates are and how they are made.
 To quickly summarize, there are two main categories in the concentrate world, solvent and solventless extractions.
 Solvent based extractions utilize potentially hazardous compounds like butane (all the concentrates below are butane-based), propane, CO2, and alcohol; whereas solventless extractions do not introduce foreign substances (except for water).
 If you already know what's going on and your preferences are dialed in, check out our secrets to taking the absolute best tasting dab, twaxing your joints, pressing ice water hash and dry sift, or making rosin hash.

 BHO has risen in popularity due to its potency, flavor, and variation in consistencies.
 Nearly all consistencies are possible with butane-based extractions: shatter, budder, sap, sugar, snap n' pull, etc - but that does not mean one is better than the other!
 At the end of the day, the consistency of solvent based cannabis concentrates varies greatly depending on a range of factors: solvent used, strain, grow conditions, curing environment, equipment used, purging process, and extraction technique.
 It is important to note that some of these factors are controllable, while others are not.
 QUALITY IS RELATIVE!